Tuning into popular TV shows and anime programs seems like a natural way to improve your Japanese language skills.

-If that’s the case, head over to FluentU to learn get maximum language learning value from even more Japanese kids’ cartoons.
+If that’s the case, head over to FluentU to get maximum language learning value from even more Japanese shows.

 It naturally and gradually eases you into learning Japanese language and culture.
 You’ll learn real Japanese as it’s spoken in real life.

 Just take a look at the wide variety of authentic video content available in the program.
 Here’s a small sample: